pedhmendes/pedhmendes/README.md

 ### Intro 👋
 Hello, my name is Pedro Henrique Mendes.
-I'm a master student at IF-UFRGS - Brazil.
+I hold a master's degree in Physics from  IF-UFRGS - Brazil.
 My interest topics are: (_i_) Simulations of statistical physics models, such as Ising and Potts, and (_ii_) physics-driven machine learning.